yumyumgummy11/Linux-Grub-Randomizer/README.md

 Installation

-NOTE: you need to have previously install a grub theme for this to work, as the necessary file paths would not be there otherwise
+NOTE: you need to have previously install a grub theme for this to work, as the necessary file paths would not be there otherwise.
+This has only been run on linux mint so you may need to change the file paths in the script for other linux distros.

 1. Download the grub_randomizer.py file. it does not matter where this file is located but after this is set up its best not to move it.